 - 80g good quality dark chocolate (the best you can afford)

 - Preheat your oven to 170C, then line a brownie tin with baking paper.

-- Either in a microwave or in a bain marie, melt together the dark chocolate and coconut oil, stirring until completely smooth.
+- Either in a microwave or in a bain marie, melt the dark chocolate, stirring until completely smooth.

 - Blend together the avocado, cashew butter, coconut milk, maple syrup, vanilla and apple cider vinegar until smooth and mousse-like, scraping down the sides as needed.
 Slowly add in the melted chocolate mixture and blend once more until well combined.

 - Stir together the dry ingredients – the rice flour, protein / almonds and cacao, coconut sugar, bicarb, baking powder and salt – until combined.

 - Pour the chocolate mix over the dry ingredients and, using a wooden spoon, fold together until combined.
 The mixture may be very thick.
 Add in the additional milk, one tablespoon at a time, if needed, until slightly thinned – your ideal texture is to have the batter just falling over your spoon when you turn it upside down (it shouldn’t stick to the spoon, and it shouldn’t fall off quickly in a big dollop!).
 Fold in your chocolate chips.